If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 So, if you do want to go down the route of dropshipping, here’s what I’d recommend:

-2) Market the hell out of that item.
+- Market the hell out of that item.
 You need a nice shopfront (using a platform like Shopify) and a pleasant user experience.
 You’ll also want to have your products on social media, such as Instagram, where people can find your items and shop.
-Consider writing blog posts about your products which will draw people to your site.
+Consider writing blog posts about your products that will draw people to your site.

 Most importantly, treat it like a business and not a quick money-earner.
 Once you’ve done the hard work, there is very little you’ll have to do, aside from getting the word out, making it a great method of making passive income.